Monday, November 7, 2016

 Afterward, Laura Vernola, one of Steel City’s new owners, told me that of all the acts booked there since the coffeehouse reopened, the Doubleclicks were the most sheerly entertaining.

-Still, as funny as they are, though, they always manage to put a lump in my throat.
+As funny as they are, though, they always manage to put a lump in my throat.
 Sunday, the lump was planted by “Wonder,” “I’ve Got Nothing to Prove,” and their touching cover of Jimmy Eat World’s “The Middle,” a song its creators never intended to be touching.

 One last observation: As I was driving home, nervously watching the temperature gauge on my dashboard, I had to wonder how the act will change in the next few years.
 Aubrey turned thirty last year, and Angela will in 2018, I believe.
 In the near future, I thought, they will have to stop writing songs about growing up and begin to write about what it is like actually to be grown up.
 They might need time off to reassess, as Garry Trudeau did, before they were born, when he went on sabbatical and brought his Doonesbury characters into their post-collegiate lives.
-But they are inventive musicians and observant lyricists, and I have no doubt they’ll handle the transition without letting the seams show
+But they are inventive musicians and observant lyricists, and I have no doubt they’ll handle the transition without letting the seams show.

 Maybe them my friends will pay attention.